barbora-sobolova/wildlife_pollution_analysis/README.md

 - Vorpommersche Boddenlandschaft

 ### Day of the sample collection
 The samples of the main dataset were collected from 1.
 August 2023 to 31.
 January 2025, always during the hunting season creating a gap with no observations during the spring and early summer months.
 For this reason we disregard the information about the year and consider only the day of the year for the model fitting.
 One observation (Z91) was collected on 29.
 May, which again creates a gap between the bulk of the observations and this single one.
-As a result, we [remove it](https://github.com/barbora-sobolova/wildlife_pollution_analysis/blob/7539a1069e44b9deb6273ade462eb739d9a230ff/scripts/Fit_interval_reg.R#L18C1-L22C33) before the model fitting.
+As a result, we remove it before the model fitting.

 For the additional dataset, we have observations from the spring and summer too.
 Therefore, the timeline there spans 1.
 August to 9.
 July and we do use observation Z91 here.

-The 'throwing away' of the year information takes place in the [`unify_year`](https://github.com/barbora-sobolova/wildlife_pollution_analysis/blob/7539a1069e44b9deb6273ade462eb739d9a230ff/functions/helper_functions.R#L175-L186) function.
+The 'throwing away' of the year information takes place in the `unify_year` function that is caled during the model fitting procedure [`Fit_interval_reg.R`](https://github.com/barbora-sobolova/wildlife_pollution_analysis/blob/main/scripts/Fit_interval_reg.R).

 ## Reproducibility
 All code was run using `R` version **4.5.0**  with the following packages